 - No hassle of buying or transporting firewood

 - No worry of leaving the fire unattended or the firewood getting wet

 - You’ll always have a campfire, no matter where you go

 Camco’s propane campfires are available in two sizes: Little Red (with a 11 ¼-inch fire tray diameter) and Big Red (13 ¼ inches).
-The Little Red Campfire comes with an 8-foot long propane hose and costs about $120 on Amazon.
-A 10-foot propane hose is included with their Big Red Campfire, which retails for $165 on Amazon.
+The Little Red Campfire comes with an 8-foot long propane hose and costs about $150.
+A 10-foot propane hose is included with their Big Red Campfire, which retails for about $190.